amadejkastelic/qmk_firmware/keyboards/xelus/solos/keymaps/via/readme.md

-The VIA keymap for SOLARIS RGB
+The VIA keymap for Solos
 =========================================================